mattkward/MATLAB-on-AWS-SageMaker/README.md

   * Execute the actual algorithm/important part
   * Write the data

-There are at least two different Matlab Runtime Environments that exist: one that includes "all" of Matlab's functionality and another that has just the "numerics" capability.
+There are at least two different Matlab Runtime Environments that exist: one that includes "all" of MATLAB's functionality and another that has just the "numerics" capability.
 For my purposes I only needed the numerics, and the only way to get this is to select the "Runtime included in package" option at the top of the compiler window, and then use the installer that includes that runtime in the Docker image (by default it's found in the "for_redistribution" folder and is titled MyAppInstaller_mcr.install).

 # Build your Docker Image